awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-working-java-example.md

-# Working Examples of Using Java Message Service \(JMS\) with ActiveMQ<a name="amazon-mq-working-java-example"></a>
+# Working examples of using Java Message Service \(JMS\) with ActiveMQ<a name="amazon-mq-working-java-example"></a>

 The following examples show how you can work with ActiveMQ programmatically:
 + The OpenWire example Java code connects to a broker, creates a queue, and sends and receives a message\.
-For a detailed breakdown and explanation, see [Tutorial: Connecting a Java Application to Your Amazon MQ Broker](amazon-mq-connecting-application.md)\.
+For a detailed breakdown and explanation, see [Connecting a Java application to your Amazon MQ broker](amazon-mq-connecting-application.md)\.
 + The MQTT example Java code connects to a broker, creates a topic, and publishes and receives a message\.
 + The STOMP\+WSS example Java code connects to a broker, creates a queue, and publishes and receives a message\.